Mohammed007-ui/Verilog-Code-for-Swapping-Three-Numbers/README.md

+# VERILOG-CODE-FOR-SWAPPING-THREE-NUMBERS

+## AIM:

-Aim To design and simulate a Verilog HDL code for swapping the values of three numbers without using any temporary variables, and verify the correctness of the swapping operation through a testbench using the Vivado 2023.1 simulation environment.
+To design and simulate a Verilog HDL code for swapping the values of three numbers without using any temporary variables, and verify the correctness of the swapping operation through a testbench using the Vivado 2023.1 simulation environment.

+## APPARATUS REQUIRED:

-Apparatus Required Vivado 2023.1 or equivalent Verilog simulation tool.
+Vivado 2023.1 or equivalent Verilog simulation tool.

+## PROCEDURE:

-Procedure Launch Vivado 2023.1:
+ Launch Vivado 2023.1:

 Open Vivado and create a new project.
 Write the Verilog Code for Swapping: